Bargis: History

 For about ten years, the Bargis raided and plundered the army of the Nawab, every year.
-Contemporary sources describe the ineffectiveness of the nawab's army in the face of the Bargis' hit-and-run tactics.
+Contemporary sources describe the ineffectiveness of the Nawab's army in the face of the Bargis' hit-and-run tactics.
 The raiders' aim was not battle or conquest, but to plunder the Nawab's territories.

 Alivardi's soldiers could not match the Maratha horsemen in speed and maneuverability.
 Only the Ganges-Bhagirathi river line restrained them.
 They crossed it to raid eastern Bengal only a few times.

 The Bargi invasions ended in May 1751 when the Nawab and the Marathas made peace.

 The Bargi remained in the cultural memory of the Bengali people in the form of songs and poems.
-One traditional song, translated, reads:
+One traditional lullaby "Child sleeps, Neighbourhood sleeps" ("Khoka ghumalo, para juralo"), translated, reads: